cykod/Quintus-website/public/guide/scenes.md

 This will stage a scene on the second (index 1) stage, leaving anything on the first stage (index 0) alone.

-The third parameter to `stageScene` allows you to pass a hash of additional options into the stage, allowing some flexibility in creating scenes.
+The third parameter to `stageScene` allows you to pass a hash of additional options into the stage, offering some flexibility in creating scenes.

 For example if you had a scene that showed a message on a label that you wanted to be able to control when you stage the scene you could do the following (this snippet pulled from the platformer example):